 However, the PlayStation VR gear is now starting to look a little long in the tooth.
 Though regularly bundled with games well below RRP, its screen resolution is low, its controllers (based on an old PS3 motion controller design) are behind the pack, and its cable-laden breakout box is a faff to set up.

 And while its hardware and software are compatible with the new PS5 console, a PSVR 2 has already been confirmed to be in the works at Sony HQ.
 If you’ve not already bought into the idea of VR on your PlayStation, it may be worth holding out for the sequel at this point, which promises much-improved controller ergonomics and far more detailed displays.
-There’s no release date for it yet, but we’re expecting to find out more in 2022.
+There’s no release date for it yet, but we’re expecting to find out more later this year.

 - Read our full PlayStation VR review.